melissakendall/melissakendall.github.io/_posts/2023-02-20-introduction-to-booktok.md

 ### Trick #2 - Get to 1000 followers fast

-A big difference between TikTok and Twitter or Instagram is that "unfollowing" is, in my experience, much more rare.
+A big difference between TikTok and Instagram is that "unfollowing" is, in my experience, much more rare.
 I've never unfollowed anyone.
 If I don't like the videos that someone I am following creates, I quickly swipe past them and (somehow? maybe?) the algorithm learns not to show me those videos.

 Once you reach 1000 followers, you can include a link on your page, so 1000 followers should be your short term goal.